Palestinian rocket attacks on Israel: Hamas

 When did we fire those rockets?
 We fired them when Israel began its aggression and its war on Gaza.
 That means we did that under the right of self-defense.
 One last point: when Hamas possesses smart and highly accurate rockets, you'll see that it will only strike military targets.

 Hamas co-founder Mahmoud Zahar has said that the goal of the attacks is to force mass migration in Israel and disrupt the daily life of its citizens.
 Explaining why his group had moved from suicide bombing to rocket attacks, he further argued that rocket attacks are more effective and limit Palestinian losses.

 Hamas has given other explanations concerning various attacks.
 Salah Bardawil, a Palestinian legislator who serves as spokesman for the Hamas faction in parliament, has said "We know we can't achieve military equality, but when a person suffers huge pain he has to respond somehow.
 This is how we defend ourselves.
 This is how we tell the world we are here."
 Regarding specific strikes in 2007, Hamas political chief Khaled Mashal called the attacks self-defense and retaliation against Israeli killings of Hamas supporters.
-In January 2009 Mashal called the rockets "our cry of protest to the world" An attack in November 2008 was said by Hamas officials to be in revenge for the recent deaths of its militants and increased Israeli closing of Gaza crossings.
+In early November 2008, Hamas spokesman Fawzi Barhoum described the launching of 35 rockets into Israel's southern civilian communities as a "response to Israel's massive breach of the truce", referencing Israel's cross-border raid demolishing the opening of a tunnel and killing six of its fighters, and that "[t]he Israelis began this tension and they must pay an expensive price.
+They cannot leave us drowning in blood while they sleep soundly in their beds."
+By mid-November, an attack was said by Hamas officials to be in revenge for the recent deaths of its militants and increased Israeli closing of Gaza crossings.
 A barrage in December 2008 was described by the group as retaliation for the deaths of three of its fighters in combat with Israeli troops.